Updated on 2026-01-28 GMT+08:00

 Developer

-Read-write permissions on Huawei Cloud clusters and most Kubernetes resource objects and read-only permissions on Kubernetes resource objects such as namespaces and resource quotas
+Read-write permissions on Huawei Cloud clusters and most Kubernetes resource objects in the clusters and read-only permissions on Kubernetes resource objects such as namespaces and resource quotas

 UCS CommonOperations + CCE Administrator